PersonalDataPipeline/pdpl-cli/docs/decisions/015-merging-import-with-api.md

 **Option 1**

 One way to do this would be merging APIs and imports into one module when the data is expected to be the same entities.
-The main named module could export handlers for APIs and/or files that share top-level data and utilities
+The main named module could export handlers for APIs and/or files that share top-level data and utilities.

 ## Decision